 Public sector organizations are often stereotyped as being bureaucratic and incapable of change.
-In practice, their organizational environment continuously requires public organizations to implement organizational change, for example in response to new policies, changing political preferences, technological innovations and financial crisis.
-This course aims to connect the practical issue of organizational change in the public sector with the state of the art research on organizational change management and leadership.
+In practice, their organizational environment continuously requires public organizations to implement organizational change, for example in response to new policies, managerial reforms, technological innovations and the financial crisis.
+This course aims to connect the practical issue of organizational change in the public sector with the state of the art research on organizational change.
 Change management is concerned with the successful implementation of deliberate changes in organizations.
 Leadership is generally considered to be a crucial factor during organizational change, and concerns the activities and behavior of individuals in bringing about organizational change.
 This course will focus on the difficulties inherent to organizational change in public organizations, and will outline the central change management approaches and leadership theories.
-Special attention is given to how the particular environmental and organizational characteristics of public organizations determines the appropriateness of effectiveness of change management and leadership in the public sector.
+Special attention is given to how the particular environmental and organizational characteristics of public organizations determine the appropriateness of effectiveness of change management and leadership in the public sector.

 Mode of instruction